bumbum19/certificates/README.md

-Here you can see all of my relevant certificates from university, school and etc. All certificates except the final school ceritificate are in English.
+Here you can see all of my relevant certificates like from university or school certificate.
+All certificates except the final school ceritificate are in English.